subbumunagala/github-slideshow/_posts/0000-01-02-subbumunagala.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to our Subbu's deck!"
 ---
 This is my first github exercise.
 Use the right arrow to begin!